Australian tech journalist Renai LeMay says Twitter is journalism*. He’s right but only up to a point.

 Well some are.

-I follow about 25 Australian and New Zealand journalist on Twitter, about the same number of public relations people and a handful of both from elsewhere in the world.
-As an unscientific rule of thumb, I’d say only 40 percent of journalists are using Twitter in the way LeMay suggests.
+I follow about 25 Australian and New Zealand journalists on Twitter, about the same number of public relations people and a handful of both from elsewhere in the world.
+If you’re interested, there is a list of NZ media people on Twitter.
+As an unscientific rule of thumb, I’d say only 40 percent of journalists are using the service in the way LeMay suggests.

-The remainder are still in the dull “morning tweeps” and “I had muesli for breakfast” or the more disturbing narcissistic school of Twittering.
+The remainder is still in the dull “morning tweeps” and “I had muesli for breakfast” or the more disturbing narcissistic school of Twittering.

 - The original site is now dead